pmorie/node-documentation/README.writing_cartridges.md

 ##### Broker signals

 Your cartridge may provide a service that is consumed by multiple gears in one application.
-The system provides the orchestration neccessary for you to publish this service or services.
+OpenShift provides the orchestration neccessary for you to publish this service or services.

 * `ENV_VAR_ADD:` value